biogeeker/atac_analysis/scripts/README.md

 ```

 **5. Detect TF footprints using [RGT-HINT](http://www.regulatory-genomics.org/motif-analysis/introduction/)**
+>For peak calling, The paper mentioned "all reads aligning to + strand were offset by +4 bp, all reads aligning to the - strand are offset -5 bp".
+The offsets are only really important when doing TF footprinting.
+HINT-ATAC can correct Tn5 bias automatically and thus shifting reads unnessarily.
 ```
-# Usually, we need to shift reads for footprints detection.
-Here we use HINT-ATAC for footprintings and need to modify config file by yourself
+# Here we use HINT-ATAC for footprintings and need to modify config file by yourself
-# HINT-ATAC can correct Tn5 bias automatically and thus shifting reads unnessarily
 $ rgt-hint footprinting --atac-seq --organism=ps11 --paired-end --output-location=my_atac --output-prefix=MY_NFR_Footprint ./MY_NFR.bam ./MY_NFR_MACS2_peaks.narrowPeak
 # Generate bias corrected bw file for genome browser visualizing
 $ rgt-hint tracks --bc --bigWig --organism=ps11 ./MY_NFR.bam ./MY_NFR_MACS2_peaks.narrowPeak --output-location=my_atac --output-prefix=MY_NFR